lyzhang0113/mrz-scanner-docs-js/api/mrz-scanner-v2.0.md

         done: {
             label: "Return Home", // Changes the text label of the done button to "Return Home"; string is "Done" by default
-            isHidden: false // Hides the done button; false by default },
+            isHidden: false // Hides the done button; false by default }
-        cancel: {
-            label: "Try Again", // Changes the text label of the cancel button; string is "Cancel" by default
-            isHidden: false // Hides the cancel button; false by default.
-        }
     },
     /* onDone is a callback that allows you to define the action(s) to take once the user clicks the Done button and the scanner is closed.
 By default, nothing happens and the app goes back to the landing page. */
     onDone: (result) => {
-        console.log(result.status.message);
-        console.log(result.data.firstName);
-    },
-    /* onCancel is a callback that allows you to define the action(s) that will happen once the user clicks the Cancel button which only shows up if the MRZ scanner is launched with a static file rather than with the camera view.
-By default, nothing happens and the app goes back to the landing page */
-    onCancel: (result) => {
         console.log(result.status.message);
         console.log(result.data.firstName);
     }
 };